 Whilst it’s a lovely trail for the family to enjoy, there is a longer section of heavily potholed private road and a couple of short fairly steep climbs.
 Take care on the return as there is a steep forest road descent so you need to control your speed.

-The MinorTaur trail is a great introduction to mountain biking for all ages and it is the most popular trail in Coed y Brenin Forest Park.
+The MinorTaur is the most popular mountain biking trail in Coed y Brenin Forest Park.

 The Dragon's Back trail is a classic cross country mountain bike trail which has matured well and benefitted from some fine additions over the years.